Jondeen/corneto/README.md

 </div>

 > **⚠️ Disclaimer**: This is an early preview of the CORNETO library. **CORNETO is under active development and has not yet reached a stable release for end users**.
-Contributions and feedback are not yet open until the first stable release.
+Contributions are not yet open until the first stable release.
 Please stay tuned for updates.

 ---